Connecting two solar panels to one battery with one charge controller is easy. This article will explain how you do it, including schematics.

-Step 1: Connect your battery to the controller
+Step 1: Connect Your Battery to the Charge Controller

 When you want to connect two solar panels to one battery, you must first connect your battery to the charge controller.
 It is crucial that you do this step first.
 If you connect the solar panels to the charge controller, you might risk destroying the charge controller in the process.

-In this step, you are going to connect your two solar panels together.
+In this step, you will learn how to connect two solar panels.

 This can be done in series or in parallel.
 I have written an article about the pros and cons of both of them.
 You can read it here: Series VS parallel for solar panels (opens in new tab).
 You can also check out my video about series vs parallel here.
 Here is the short version:Always wire in series unless you expect shade on your panels.
 If your panels have shade, wire them in parallel.

-Step 3: Connect the two solar panels to the charge controller
+Step 3: Connect the two Solar Panels to the Charge Controller and Battery

 The wire from the solar panel will be too short to run to your charge controller.
 Use this wire to extend it so it can reach your charge controller.